top of page

-How is Sleep Apnea Treated
+How is Sleep Disordered Breathing Treated

 A) CPAP - The recommended treatment for OSA is a positive pressure treatment called The patient wears a mask over the nose that allows a machine to keep a small amount of pressure at the back of the throat.
 The tongue floats on a cushion of air and prevents the pauses in breathing associated with OSA.